-All approved Providers are strongly encouraged to participate in external standardisation events run by Open Awards throughout the year in various locations.
+All approved Providers are strongly encouraged to participate in external standardisation events run by Open Awards throughout the year, most of these events will continue to be online.
 Details of these events can be found on the Open Awards website.